 Cleaning and fixing the lights took Coen three days.
 One of the rear lights was completely rusted and Coen discussed on forums how to get those bulbs out.
 In the end he was forced to destroy them so he could pull everything out of the socket from the inside and could clean the screw thread properly.

-He had made a beautiful stainless steel keyring of the letter C with the letter K welded into it.
-We were touched to the core.
+He had welded a stainless steel key ring of the letter C with the letter K welded into it.
+It was beautiful and we were touched to the core.

 Carlos, you are the best!